katur/forthebirds/README.md

 ## Installation

 1. Install the version Python listed in `runtime.txt`
+1. Create a virtual environment for the project with `mkvirtualenv forthebirds`
 1. Install the python dependencies with `pip install -r requirements.txt`
 1. Add your `localsettings.py` file (see `forthebirds/localsettings.sample.py`)
 1. Start the site with the command `./manage.py runserver`